Yellow Fall Trees - Rachel Carson Trail

 • Remove dead and dying trees.

-• Diseases to watch for: adelgids, aphids, azalea lacebug, borers, bagworms, caterpillars, leafminers, Gypsy moths, sawfly, webworm, spidermites, scale, and Japanese beetles.
+• Pests to watch for: adelgids, aphids, azalea lacebug, borers, bagworms, caterpillars, leafminers, Gypsy moths, sawfly, webworm, spidermites, scale, and Japanese beetles, voles, and deer.

 • For more tips, see UMD’s HGIC Garden Tips for more details.